DouglasLee001/smt_idl_new_instances/README.md

 # smt_idl_new_instances
-This is 2 new benchmarks for SMT(IDL), namely the job shop scheduling instances and RVPredict instances.
+This is 2 new benchmarks for SMT(LIA) and SMT(IDL), namely the job shop scheduling instances and RVPredict instances.

 The job_shop_scheduling folder consists of 120 instances encoded from job shop scheduling problem.
 The encoding method can refer to jsp_encoding_method.md.